minprog/app-studio/info/10 Syllabus.md

 ## Schedule

 We'll learn about mobile software development by understand how mobile platforms are designed and what parts we should get to know and what parts we can ignore.
 This course requires you to do a lot of programming!
-Every student will need to get acquainted with the platform of their choice and create lots of small apps.
+Every student will need to get acquainted with the platform of their choice and create many small apps.

 Topics by week, subject to change, are: